ryanhhogan3/ryanhhogan3/README.md

 - 📜 I am a student at Oregon State Universtiy studying finance and computer science!

 - 👀 I’m interested in financial data science and software!
+I love working in Anaconda with various enviornments.

 - 📫 You can reach me on linkedin via www.linkedin.com/in/ryanhhogan/ or email at hoganry@oregonstate.edu